-Another surprising fact is that, on average, USD 40 billion of Treasuries are not delivered on time to settle a contract each day.11 These events are commonly referred to as "settlement fails".
-Figure 3a shows the https://www.finra.org/finra-data/browse-catalog/about-treasury/monthly-file.
+Another surprising fact is that, on average, USD 40 billion of Treasuries are not delivered on time to settle a contract each day.12 These events are commonly referred to as "settlement fails".
+Figure 3a shows the failure rate, which is calculated by dividing the value of Treasuries that failed to be delivered on time by the value of all Treasuries traded.
+Interestingly, the failure rates differ depending on whether a Treasury is on- or off-the-run, and figure 3b shows that fails involving on-the-run Treasuries are less frequent than those